 2026

-Feb 27 2026: New vignette is out on the analysis of Visium HD cell segmentations, showcasing cell type annotation with Pan-human Azimuth!
+Feb 27 2026: New vignette is out on the analysis of Visium HD cell segmentations in v5.4+, showcasing cell type annotation with Pan-human Azimuth!

 2025

-Oct 7 2025: Presented “Extending Seurat for high-resolution & scalable spatial transcriptomics analysis” (poster) at the 2025 Centers of Excellence in Genomic Science (CEGS) Annual Meeting in Pittsburgh, PA.
+Oct 7 2025: Presented “Extending Seurat for high-resolution & scalable spatial transcriptomics analysis” (poster) at the 2025 Centers of Excellence in Genomic Science (CEGS) Annual Meeting (Pittsburgh, PA).

 Jul 7 2025: Excited to have joined the Satija Lab at NYGC!